ChristianConchari/COVID-19-detection-with-Chest-X-Ray-using-PyTorch/README.md

   (b)
   <img src="https://github.com/ChristianConchari/COVID-19-detection-with-Chest-X-Ray-using-PyTorch/blob/master/Result_images/COVID-23-1.png">
 </p>
-Image from dataset (a) before, (b) after performing contrast stretching.
+Images from dataset (a) before, (b) after performing contrast stretching.

 ### Transfer Learning and Model Training
 Once the data acquisition and preprocessing stage was carried out, several transformations were applied to the dataset, such as a Resize, a RandomHorizontalFlip and a  normalization.
 This was done using Pytorch dependencies.
 Subsequently, based on a transfer learning model, a ResNet18 neural network was implemented starting from a pre-trained model within Pytorch dependencies.
 By evaluating the predictions made by the model during the training, this process was continued until an accuracy of _0.95_ was obtained.